 - 2.36.
-The year-end bank reconciliation (see paragraph 1.10 above) needs to be provided to the external auditor together with the annual return and other accompanying documentation. - 2.37.
-The external auditor may request that other information is provided to support their review of the annual return.
+The year-end bank reconciliation (see paragraph 1.10 above) needs to be provided to the external auditor together with the Annual Governance and Accountability Return and other accompanying documentation. - 2.37.
+The external auditor may request that other information is provided to support their review of the Annual Governance and Accountability Return.
 The authority needs to comply with any such requests. - 2.38.
 Supporting information on completion of the accounting statements can be found in Section 5.